ElofssonLab/SubCons/README.md

 	1-) wget ftp://rostlab.org/free/loctree2-data-1.0.2.tar.gz

-	2-) it is recomended to untar the folder in the same path of LocTree2
+	2-) it is recommended to untar the folder in the same path of LocTree2

 NOTE: IF YOU GOT AN ERROR LIKE THIS WHEN INSTALLING